vdumbrav/TON-Lottery-Parser/README.md

   - `isWin` — `true` if the trace includes a prize transfer
   - `winComment` — TON transfer comment (e.g. `x3`, `Jackpot winner`)
   - `winAmount` — prize in USDT equivalent (e.g. `700`)
+  - `winTonAmount` — actual TON amount transferred for the prize
+  - `referralAmount` — referral payout in TON if present
+  - `referralAddress` — wallet that received the referral payout

 - **Prize logic**: prizes are detected by comments in `ton_transfer` actions, matched via: